 After settling on a comfortable budget, Andy’s Maxable consultant connected him to a reputable loan company and secured his financing.

 Next came the fun part.
-Andy was matched to a reputable local ADU designer and they came up with a gorgeous one-bedroom unit that we estimated would bring in about $1,800 a month in his area.
+Andy was matched to a vetted local ADU designer and they came up with a gorgeous one-bedroom unit with a full bathroom that we estimated would bring in about $1,800 a month in his area.
 Not bad!
 Andy didn’t even have to worry about permitting or dealing with the city.
-His designer handled it all.
+His designer handled it all, getting the proper permits and approvals to move forward.

 Finally came the time to select a general contractor, but in such a saturated market, how do you know that you’re hiring the right team for your project?
 You can get an idea in our blog about choosing a general contractor, but Maxable also has already done the legwork of weeding through companies in your area and finding only the best.

-Not only did we connect Andy to our network of reputable general contractors, but we also looked through the bids with him until he reached a final decision.
+Not only did we connect Andy to our network of reputable general contractors, but we also looked through the bids with him until he reached a final decision – a smart idea for anyone who doesn’t work in construction!

-Construction started shortly after and the rest is history!
+Construction of the ADU garage conversion started shortly after and the rest is history!
 We periodically checked in on Andy during the garage conversion to make sure everything was running smoothly.

 He now rents this beautiful one-bedroom unit for $2,000 a month.
 Let’s look at the cost breakdown: